-Summer arriving early next weekend
+Summer arriving early next weekend with 30C in parts of the country

-MetService meteorologist Stephen Glassey says most parts of New Zealand have had some fine weather over the long weekend, and the good days will return by the end of this week.
+MetService meteorologist Stephen Glassey says most parts of New Zealand had fine weather over the long weekend, and the good days will return by the end of this week.

-But there will be some unsettled weather in between.
+But there will be unsettled weather in between.

 Temperatures will be around normal for this time of year in the first part of the week but will rise well above normal at the weekend, reaching 28C in Masterton and 30C in Blenheim next Sunday.